SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Upgrading_a_DMA/Upgrading_Downgrading_Webapps.md

 After the upgrade process, your dashboards and low-code apps may be migrated to ensure compatibility with the updated software version.
 If an error occurs during this migration, or if you need to perform a DataMiner downgrade, you can manually restore your dashboards and low-code apps from the backup.

 > [!NOTE]
-> The *Backups* folder retains only the ten most recent backup files.
+> The *Backups* folder retains only the five most recent backup files.